2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Language

-I had limited knowledge in HTML and CSS and had created a couple web pages in the past using the bootstrap library.
+When I started working on this website, I had limited knowledge in HTML and CSS and created a couple of web pages in the past using the bootstrap library.
 But I wanted to use plain vanilla CSS and avoid using any frameworks just so I could get familiar with the basics.
 I had to use Javascript in a few places but I have kept this to a minimum and mainly concentrated on getting my head around CSS.

 ### Style Guide